(01) Ain Capital: Bourg-en-Bresse.

 (62) Pas-de-Calais Capital: Arras.
-Online: Lots of advice, plus ten-year indices to parish and civil registrations up to 1912, census records from 1820 to 1886, military recruitment records, land records.
-After many problems, parish and civil registrations are due to go online on the 2nd of April 2013.
-AND THEY'RE UP!!!
+Online: Lots of advice, plus ten-year indices to parish and civil registrations up to 1912, census records from 1820 to 1886, military recruitment records through 1921, land records.

 (63) Puy-de-Dôme Capital: Clermont-Ferrand.
 Online: All parish and civil records, a wonderful collection of notarial files, images of clerical seals and finding aids.
 Nicely done.